-The best way to learn a foreign language is to use the « mother-tongue » method, it means you learn the basics before to read and write the language.
-It has the effect of increasing the fluency step by step.
-I suggest you to learn a variety of simple words (Ex : using flashcards have a look to previous articles for flashcards), the determinants, some simple pronouns, the numbers, the months, the days of the week.
+I believe that the best way to learn a new language is to learn the basics first and then you can read and write.
+Doing this in order to get more fluency.
+I suggest you to learn a variety of simple words (Ex : using flashcards, have a look to previous articles for flashcards), the determinants, some simple pronouns, the numbers, the months, the days of the week.

-From the beginning and later sometimes as well (once you began to read a book, a novel), you can work with textbooks for children and intemediate level, or an app (for example : Duolingo), these are always nice resources to get new words from different topics, new sentences structure, and to refresh the language.
+From the first time you learn your target language and afterward as well (when you are able to read a book or a novel), I suggest you to work with textbooks, the ones that children and intermediate people level use, an app as well (for example : Duolingo), these are always nice resources to get new words from different topics, new sentences structure, and to refresh the language.

 Learning and improving your reading will improve your fluency in conversations as well, you will have better and deeper conversations with native french speakers.

 First, before begin to read, you need to get a few basics words, to have a base, a departure point, a kind of a reference point.

 Here are the days of the week :

 Jeudi → Thusrday

 Dimanche → Sunday